-I know you’re trying.
+I know you’re trying to heal your gut.
 You’re trying to eat as best as you can.
 Perhaps you’ve given up some of your comforting foods in an effort to relieve your symptoms.
 Maybe you’ve tried a handful of supplements.
 Yet still, the symptoms are there.
 You continue to be bloated, fatigued, constipated.

 I know it can be frustrating.
-I also know healing takes time.
+I also know that when you heal your gut, it takes time.
 We didn’t get this way overnight nor can we reverse it in that same timeframe.
-Before you get too discouraged and throw in the towel, I want you to repeat to yourself: “healing is possible”, even if you may not believe it in this moment.
+Before you get too discouraged and throw in the towel, I want you to repeat to yourself: “healing is possible”, even if you may not believe it at this moment.
 Then, I want you to look over these few things that you may have overlooked that may prove helpful in your process.

 Mistake #1.
 Uncovering the root of the issue.

 Are you trying to get rid of these pesky symptoms once and for all?
 I applaud you for recognizing something is up and that something needs to be done.
 But be sure you are not putting a band-aid on your symptoms.
 We want a lifetime of relief – not minute by minute.